A7mdFathi/movie/README.md

 This project is a starting point for a Flutter application.

-to run this project add your api key from TMDB API
+Run this project add your api key from [TMDB API](https://developers.themoviedb.org/3)